robertwenner/comics/doc/outputs.md

 get e.g., 1 to 4, then the next group gets 10 to 13.
 That way you can easily squeeze in more texts without having to renumber everything.
 For the same reason, do numbering only when you are done with the comic's texts.
-Ids *must* be unique per document; even across layers.
-If you try to use an id that's already in use, Inkscape will automatically change the id of the previous element to a generated id, so be careful.
+Ids *must* be unique per document; even across layers / languages.
+If you try to use an id that's already in use, Inkscape will silently change the id of the other element to a generated id, so be careful.
 While you can pick anything for ids, I recommend numbers.
 Inkscape generates ids like "text" plus a number.
 If you go with numeric ids, the Comic code will complain about a mix of numeric and alphanumeric ids, which probably indicates that